ACFT Score Chart: What You Need to Know to Crush Your Army Fitness Test

 A chart with labeled columns and rows, showing various scores and corresponding regulations

-The Army Combat Fitness Test (ACFT) has specific guidelines to ensure fair and consistent assessment.
+The Army Combat Fitness Test (ACFT) adheres to specific guidelines to guarantee fair and consistent evaluation.

-You’ll need to familiarize yourself with the testing protocols and understand the policies for retakes and record updates.
+Familiarizing yourself with testing protocols and understanding the policies for retakes and score updates is crucial.

 Testing Protocols

-The test consists of six events, performed in a specific order.
+The ACFT consists of six events performed in a designated sequence.

-You’ll start with the 3 Repetition Maximum Deadlift, followed by the Standing Power Throw, Hand-Release Push-ups, Sprint-Drag-Carry, Leg Tuck or Plank, and finally the 2-Mile Run.
+The order begins with the 3-Repetition Maximum Deadlift, followed by the Standing Power Throw, Hand-Release Push-Ups, Sprint-Drag-Carry, Leg Tuck or Plank, and concludes with the 2-Mile Run.

 A certified grader will oversee your performance and record your scores.

-You’re required to wear the Army Physical Fitness Uniform during the test.
+It’s mandatory to wear the Army Physical Fitness Uniform during the assessment.

-The testing site must have a two-mile running course and a 40×40-meter flat space, preferably on grass.
+The testing site must offer both a two-mile running course and a level, flat space measuring 40×40 meters, preferably on grass.

 Retakes and Record Updates

-If you’re not satisfied with your ACFT score, you have options for improvement.
+If you’re dissatisfied with your ACFT score, there are options for improvement.

-You’re allowed to retake the ACFT, but there are rules governing the frequency of retests.
+You’re allowed to retake the test, but there are specific regulations governing retest frequency.

-Generally, you can attempt the ACFT again after a minimum waiting period, which may vary depending on your unit’s policies.
+Generally, a minimum waiting period before retaking the ACFT applies, which may depend on your unit’s policies.

-It’s important to use this time to train and prepare for better results.
+Use this time to train and prepare for enhanced results.

-When you retake the test, your new scores will be recorded on an updated scorecard.
+Your new scores will be recorded on an updated scorecard following a retake.

-The ACFT Calculator can help you track your progress and set goals for improvement.
+The ACFT Calculator can assist in tracking your progress and setting improvement goals.

 Your official record will reflect your most recent valid ACFT score.

-It’s crucial to maintain your fitness level, as the ACFT is a key component of your overall physical assessment in the Army.
+Maintaining your fitness level is vital, as the ACFT is a key aspect of your overall physical assessment in the Army.

 Preparing for Test Day